Bencargs/Gene-Sequence-Imager/README.md

 As the sequence of the virus is 29,841 nucleotides long, an image of 174x174 can be constructed.
 Assigning colours to each of the bases; g = red, a = blue, c = green, t = yellow, and n = white (where n represents any Nucleotide)

-Producing an image represenging virual RNA -
+Producing an image represenging viral RNA -
 <p align="center">
   <img src="https://github.com/Bencargs/Gene-Sequence-Imager/blob/master/AUS%2025-01-2020.png">
 </p>